stefancrain/zmk-config/README.md

 7. Push your changes to github
 8. Download the firmware from the actions tab

-Alternatively, you could probably even use github's built-in editor to edit the keymap and config file after forking.
+Alternatively, you could probably even use github's built-in editor to edit the keymap and config file after forking and just avoid all of this.

 ## References